lkesteloot/unsong/unsong.md

 “Seriously, what’s the catch?”

 “Catch?
 None.
 I learned the secret of invisibility yesterday, Mark.
-It’s got me feeling all…what’s the word…ambitious.
+It’s got me feeling all... what’s the word... ambitious.
 I want to do something big.
 I need the right team.
 And the right Narrative.
 You, compadre, are both.
 Last living High Ritual Magician in the world, once my best friend, then my worst enemy, now my reluctant partner.
 Between you and Erica—”

 “Who’s Erica?”

 “Erica, be a dear and show yourself to Mr. McCarthy.”

 Erica coughed and broke her invisibility.
 Of [i]course[/i] there had been another person here all along, Mark thought.
-And if he’d made any sudden moves, tried to attack Dylan in a way the latter couldn’t handle…for that matter, how many [i]others[/i] were there?
+And if he’d made any sudden moves, tried to attack Dylan in a way the latter couldn’t handle... for that matter, how many [i]others[/i] were there?
 Since when had people discovered how to become invisible?
 Was that common in the outside world now?
 What could Dylan do with that kind of power—God, what [i]couldn’t[/i] Dylan do with that kind of power?

 But instead he just asked “What happened to your hair?”